m4ttsch/omscs-notes-notes/operating-systems/memory-management.md

 ## Copy On Write
 Operating systems rely on the MMU to perform address translation as well as access tracking and protection enforcement.
 The same hardware can be used to build other useful services beyond just these.

 One such mechanism is called **Copy-on-Write** (COW).
 When we need to create a new process, we need to re-create the entire parent process by copying over its entire address space.
-However, many of the pages in the parent address space are static - they won’t change - so it’s unclear why we have to incur the copying cost.
+However, many of the pages in the parent address space are static - they won't change - so it's unclear why we have to incur the copying cost.

-In order to avoid unnecessary copying, a new process’s address space, entirely or in part, will just point to the address space of its parent.
+In order to avoid unnecessary copying, a new process's address space, entirely or in part, will just point to the address space of its parent.
 The same physical address may be referred to by two completely different virtual addresses belonging to the two processes.
 We have to make sure to **write protect** the page as a way to track accesses to it.

 ![](https://assets.omscs.io/1763C799-DD05-4442-95AD-F57F32314875.png)